 Some of the most durable processes include: embossing, stamping, and photo anodization.

-Often used for utility poles and other outdoor asset marking, embossing’s raised characters are sturdy enough to resist wear from the elements.
+Often used for utility poles and other outdoor asset markings, embossing’s raised characters are sturdy enough to resist wear from the elements.

 Similar to embossing, stamped tags feature indented designs which are easy to read and can be customized with logos or other information with a custom stamp if necessary.
 A preferred method for survey markers, this process is suitable for harsh conditions.